mcdemarco/cardpen/README.md

 The basic example makes very simple cards for the game [Pico](https://boardgamegeek.com/boardgame/2051/pico).
 The examples directory contains a copy of the Pico example, an oval version of the Pico example, three more complicated examples for a retheme of the game [Sleuth](https://boardgamegeek.com/boardgame/594/sleuth), and copies of the [IDKWDYWTP](https://boardgamegeek.com/boardgame/28567/i-dont-know-what-do-you-want-play) examples.
 (There are also [a couple of examples](https://github.com/vaemendis/hccd/tree/master/examples) included with the original [hccd](https://github.com/vaemendis/hccd/).)

-The UI background is Low Contrast Linen by Jordan Pittman from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/low-contrast-linen/).
+The UI backgrounds are is Low Contrast Linen by Jordan Pittman and Fabric (Plaid) by James Basoo  from [Subtle](https://www.toptal.com/designers/subtlepatterns/low-contrast-linen/) [Patterns](https://www.toptal.com/designers/subtlepatterns/fabric-plaid/).
 Some images in the examples are from [Game-icons.net](http://game-icons.net).